giantswarm/architect-orb/README.md

           # Make sure docker image is successfully built.
           requires:
             - build
-          # Needed to trigger job on git tag.
           filters:
+            # Trigger job also on git tag.
             tags:
               only: /^v.*/
 ```